kcroker/Gadget-2.0.7-ngravs/README.md

 This code implements an extension of the N-body code GADGET-2 by Volker Springel so as to enable computation with D distinct interacting gravitational species.
-To use the code, one should first be familiar with GADGET-2, cas an be found here:
+To use the code, one should first be familiar with GADGET-2, can be found here:

 http://www.mpa-garching.mpg.de/gadget/  (Users' Guide)